-This Butter Chicken is the dreamiest creamiest Indian curry that you can make in the comfort of your own home, even down to the iconic bold orange-red color.
-It rivals your favorite restaurant's Chicken Makhani and is best when indulged with basmati rice or homemade garlic naan.
+This finger-lickin' Butter Chicken is the dreamiest creamiest Indian curry that you can make in the comfort of your own home, even down to the iconic bold orange-red color.
+This recipe is beginner-friendly, yet rivals your favorite restaurant's Chicken Makhani.
+It's best when indulged with basmati rice or homemade garlic naan.

 If you are new to Indian cuisine, you're probably guilty of ordering Butter Chicken with Garlic Naan and Mango Lassi.
 It's the typical, safe go-to order.
-Honestly, it's my takeout order, too!
+Honestly, it's my takeout order, too.
+It's undeniably all the best part of Indian cuisine.

-However, I've been told that my Butter Chicken recipe is better than most restaurants.
-I've made it a million times and you can see that I also translated it into Butter Chicken Wings and Butter Masala Pasta right here on Masala and Chai!
+However, I've been told that my homemade Butter Chicken recipe is better than most restaurants.
+At this point, I've made it dozens of times for a weeknight dinner or while hosting friends.
+It's even easier to make ahead with my Easy Baked Butter Chicken recipe.
+I translated my love for it into Butter Chicken Wings and Butter Masala Pasta right here on Masala and Chai!

-This Chicken Makhani recipe is lightly spicy, full of flavor, and I'll walk you through all the steps to get a beautiful silky smooth bright red makhani!
+This Chicken Makhani recipe is lightly spicy and layered with flavor.
+I'll walk you through all the steps to get a beautiful silky smooth bright red makhani!
 It's actually quite easy to make at home.
 However, you may need to check that you have a well-stocked spice cabinet before you make this recipe.
 No worries, nothing a quick trip to the Indian grocer can't fix!

 I can't wait for you to blow your family and friends away by serving up this authentic, world famous dish!
 Serve it with Samosa Chaat to start and alongside a few other of my favorite dishes like Dahi Vada, Chili Paneer, and Aloo Methi Sabji.
 Just like a restaurant, each guest takes a little of each dish on their plate and enjoys it with rice or naan.